Brett-Tanner/Journal/2024/Aug_24.md

 ## August 5th

+- [x] Diagnose & solve issues caused by mysterious disappearance of Shinjo photo service option
+  - [x] Fix the affected invoices so they're registered for the new one
+  - [x] Prevent options being deleted if registered for (but only with destroy)
+  - [x] Figure out how the heck the option got deleted in the first place
+    - If you call #delete(record) on an AR relation, it deletes it from the DB, not the relation
+- [x] Add the new photo service icon

+### LMS

+- [x] Remove ability to edit course_lessons/resources through course form, is insanity
+- Github issues
+  - #67 scope tests to organisations/courses somehow
+    - [x] Modify test scope to go thru course for school staff
+      - [x] Update seeds to take it into account
+      - Will want to only see current or past tests

+## August 6th

 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch